analogdevicesinc/Pixelpulse2/README.md

 #### Easy

 * OSX - Navigate to the [releases](https://github.com/analogdevicesinc/pixelpulse2/releases) and collect the latest `pixelpulse2-bundled.dmg.zip` package.
-* Windows - Download the [dependency package](https:/kevinmehall.net/tmp/pixelpulse2_r3.zip) and [the latest binary build](https://ci.appveyor.com/project/analogdevicesinc/pixelpulse2/build/artifacts).
-Extract the dependency package and overwrite the included pixelpulse2.exe with the latest build downloaded from AppVeyor.
+* Windows - For a testing build, download the dependency package and the latest binary build from [appveyor](https://ci.appveyor.com/project/analogdevicesinc/pixelpulse2/build/artifacts).
+For an official release build, navigate to releases and collect the latest pixelpulse2-setup.exe.
 * Linux - Either build from source (below) or navigate to the releases and collect the latest .deb or .tgz file for your architecture.
 Install or extract as appropriate.

 #### Advanced